Sommie2000/BWM-GLOBAL-SALES-ANALYSIS-2018-2025-/README.md

 The Excel dashboard includes the following charts:
-- 💹 Sales performance in each country (sales by country)
+- 💹 Top Model that generated the highest revenue is X7-best selling BMW model (Revenue by Model)
-- 📈 Monthly sales trend
+- 📈 Top Model that generated the highest unit sold is IX-best selling unit (Unit sold by Model)
 - 🍫 Product sales performance (sales by products)
 - 🧑‍🤝‍🧑 Top 10 sales Person
 - 📊 Sales by total boxes